-(If [the plaintiff] [the plaintiff or one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] originally began using the land with the express permission of [the defendant] [the defendant and the defendant's predecessors in title] [the defendant or any of the previous owners in the defendant's chain of title], the use would not become adverse unless and until [the plaintiff] [the plaintiff or one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] the permission and made [the defendant] [the defendant or any of the previous owners in the defendant's chain of title] aware either by words or conduct that the permission was rejected and the use was claimed as a matter of right.)12
+(If [the plaintiff] [the plaintiff or one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] originally began using the land with the express permission of [the defendant] [the defendant and the defendant's predecessors in title] [the defendant or any of the previous owners in the defendant's chain of title], the use would not become adverse unless and until [the plaintiff] [the plaintiff or one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] rejects the permission and made [the defendant] [the defendant and the defendant's predecessors in title] [the defendant or any of the previous owners in the defendant's chain of title] aware either by words or conduct that the permission was rejected and the use was claimed as a matter of right.)12

 Third, that the use by [the plaintiff] [the plaintiff and one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] was open and notorious.
 This means either that the owner of the land must actually know of the adverse use or that the use must have been so open, visible and well known that a landowner would know of the use if the owner had the same familiarity with the land that an ordinary owner normally would have.
-The use by [the plaintiff] [the plaintiff and one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] must be of such a nature that anyone in the community, including the owner, knows, or by observing could know, that

-[the plaintiff] [the plaintiff and one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] was using the land as if the plaintiff had a right to do so and was not merely a temporary or occasional trespasser.
+The use by [the plaintiff] [the plaintiff and one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] must be of such a nature that anyone in the community, including the owner, knows, or by observing could know, that [the plaintiff] [the plaintiff and one or more previous owners in the plaintiff's chain of title] [one or more previous owners in the plaintiff's chain of title] was using the land as if the plaintiff had a right to do so and was not merely a temporary or occasional trespasser.